 A copycat recipe of Montana's Antojitos!
 Canadians will know what I am talking about 🙂

 This recipe has been a long time coming!
 I used to have it on my blog originally (probably one of my first posts) but something wonky happened along the way.
 Did I really need an excuse to revisit this recipe?
 No way!
-This copycat of Montana’s antojitos recipe is a favourite around here, and over the years I have been tweaking it to suit all our needs.
-Heck, my neighbours request this recipe often and have told me it is better than the restaurant version (bragging rights!)
-I have not had Montana’s antojitos is MANY years so I cannot say how close this recipe is to theirs anymore, but just agree with me that they are pretty darn delicious!
+This copycat of Montana's antojitos recipe is a favorite around here, and over the years I have been tweaking it to suit all our needs.
+Heck, my neighbors request this recipe often and have told me it is better than the restaurant version (bragging rights!)
+I have not had Montana's antojitos is MANY years so I cannot say how close this recipe is to theirs anymore, but just agree with me that they are pretty darn delicious!

 What I love most about this appetizer is just how cheesy they are!
 Ohhh cheesy goodness, how I love you.
 When it comes to the ingredients, you really do not have to measure, but just remember, the more grated cheese, the more "greasy" they will be (I just find they leak out more.)
 There is never such thing as too much cheese, and personally, I cut up veggies until I think the quantities are right.

-And a quick FYI with Montana’s antojitos: they are not supposed to be spicy.
+And a quick FYI with Montana's antojitos: they are not supposed to be spicy.
 Yes, there are jalapenos in them, but never have I encountered an issue.
-Melissa, my awesome neighbour, does not handle spice well, and she has no issues with these.
+Melissa, my awesome neighbor, does not handle spice well, and she has no issues with these.
 I have used both fresh and jarred jalapenos and both work perfectly.
 I used to cut all the veggies by hand, but now I prefer throwing them into the food processor.
 But be aware, you can over-blend them.
 I tend to drain my mixture before mixing it with the cheese so we do not have wet, goopy fillings.
 If you think the mixture is too wet in the food processor, please drain it the best you can!